drojf/ai_somnium_fps_camera/Readme.md

 - Menus might not operate properly, or be invisible while in FPS mode.
 If this happens **Hit `F9` to revert to normal mode**.
 - In Somniums, don't hold right click to rotate - use only the mouse.
 If you right click, you'll rotate in two different ways at once.

+### Clip Distance

+- In some scenes, the camera will clip into objects very easily.
+By pressiong `F7` you can reduce the clip distance.
+Please note that doing this may cause graphical artifacts with shadows.

-### F7 mode / magenta box
+### F6 mode / magenta box

-- You can press `F7` instead of `F8` to enter FPS mode.
+- You can press `F6` instead of `F8` to enter FPS mode.
 If you do this, a magenta box will spawn directly underneath the player (it's the standard Unity cube).
 - In somniums, the box can be used to lift and push the player around.
 - If the magenta box gets in the way of the camera, hold right click while moving the mouse and you can rotate the camera around the magenta box.